2025 in ONE Championship: ONE Friday Fights 105

 ONE Friday Fights 105: Kongsuk vs. Lamnamoonlek 2 (also known as ONE Lumpinee 105) was a combat sports event produced by ONE Championship that took place on April 18, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.

 background

 A 137-pounds Muay Thai rematch between Kongsuk Fairtex and Lamnamoonlek Or.Atchariya was headlined the event.

-The pairing previously to met at ONE Friday Fights 97 in February 2025, which Kongsuk win by split decision.
+The pairing previously met at ONE Friday Fights 97 in February 2025, which Kongsuk win by split decision.

 Bonus awards

 The following fighters received $10,000 bonuses: